victorazesc/vuttr-serverless/README.md

 ### Locally

-Localmente, execute o seguinte comando:
+Locally, run the following command:

 - `yarn offline `

-Verifique a docuemntação do swagger na rota `GET /docs` para obter mais informações.
+Check the swagger documentation in the `GET /docs` route for more information.

 ### Remotely